Molecular Pharm & Exp Ther (MPET)

 Grading: Standard Letter

-MPET 6811 Tutorial Cardiovascular Pharm.
-(2 Credits)
+MPET 6811 Tutorial in Cardiovascular Pharmacology (2 Credits)

 N. Norton (Even: Winter) – Advances in physiology, pharmacology, genomics, and regenerative medicine are in the process of creating new therapeutic opportunities in cardiovascular medicine.
-The present course will examine recent literature to explore advanced topics related to understanding innovative pharmacological approaches to treating cardiovascular disease..
+The present course will examine recent literature to explore advanced topics related to understanding innovative pharmacological approaches to treating cardiovascular disease.

 Grading: Sat / Unsat

-MPET 6813 Tutorial in Systems Pharm.
-(2 Credits)
+MPET 6813 Tutorial in Systems Pharmacology (2 Credits)

 H. Li, K. Robertson (Odd: Fall) – Changes in biomedical research have greatly increased the opportunities for clinical impact.
 These new opportunities were born in large part through the emergence of large-scale genomics, transcriptomics, epigenomics, proteomics, and metabolomics research efforts that yielded huge databases from large patient cohorts and laboratory studies.
 This explosion of data necessitates the use of quantitative, machine learning and systems approaches more broadly than ever.
 This course will cover an introduction to computational techniques such as machine learning, systems biology and pharmacology as applied to various ‘omics’ datasets, network algorithms, and data science application methodology.
 We then discuss how these techniques are applied to large multi-layer datasets and more importantly, how they are integrated to yield new information on disease and drug response mechanisms, deregulated pathways, and biomarkers of disease and drug response.
 The class format is a combination of didactic lecture and computation laboratory-based study that is geared toward advanced graduate students and postdoctoral fellows learning how to generate and analyze ‘omics’ data, and what the pitfalls and limitations are in this field.
 MPET 6805/5808 encouraged.